Oommen Chandy: Achievements

 Oommen Chandy first took charge as chief minister on 31 August 2004 and adopted the motto Athivegam Bahudooram (Fast and far).
 Sanctioning of unemployment allowance, and welfare measures for labourers were some of the measures introduced by his government.
 Oommen attended the 35th World Economic Forum held at Davos, Switzerland, in 2006.
 The Karunya benevolent scheme was implemented in 2011–2012, allowing free treatment of patients with cancer, haemophilia, and kidney and heart diseases.
 Forty-three Cochlear implant surgeries were performed under a Cochlear implant scheme for hearing impaired children.
 More organ implantation surgeries were done through Mruthasanjeevani project.

-Oommen also received the United Nation's Public Service Award for his Mass Contact Programme (Jana Samparkka Paripadi), for hearing and solving the complaints of citizens.
+Oommen also received the United Nations' Public Service Award for his Mass Contact Programme (Jana Samparkka Paripadi), for hearing and solving the complaints of citizens.
 In 2005, Information Technology was made a compulsory subject for the school-level students, making Kerala the first Indian state to do so.
 Victers TV, which is India's first public edutainment channel broadband network on EDUSAT for schools, was inaugurated by A. P. J. Abdul Kalam on 28 July 2005 at Thiruvananthapuram.

 The Hill highway project, a massive highway project that connects the eastern hilly areas of the districts of Kerala first proposed in 1960, was approved by the First Oommen ministry in 2005.
 The Government of Kerala approved the project and allocated funds on 17 January 2005, Oommen inaugurated the first phase of the project between Kasaragod and Palakkad at a function held in Payyavoor.